taesungp/contrastive-unpaired-translation/README.md

 ### CUT, FastCUT, and CycleGAN
 <img src="imgs/horse2zebra_comparison.jpg" width="800px"/><br>

 CUT is trained with the identity preservation loss and with `lambda_NCE=1`, while FastCUT is trained without the identity loss but with higher `lambda_NCE=10.0`.
-Compared to CycleGAN, CUT learns to perform more powerful distribution matching, while FastCUT is designed as a lighter (half the GPU memory, can fit a larger image), and faster (twice faster to train) alternative to CycleGAN, using the same architecture of CycleGAN networks.
+Compared to CycleGAN, CUT learns to perform more powerful distribution matching, while FastCUT is designed as a lighter (half the GPU memory, can fit a larger image), and faster (twice faster to train) alternative to CycleGAN.
 Please refer to the [paper](https://arxiv.org/abs/2007.15651) for more details.

 In the above figure, we measure the percentage of pixels belonging to the horse/zebra bodies, using a pre-trained semantic segmentation model.
 We find a distribution mismatch between sizes of horses and zebras images -- zebras usually appear larger (36.8\% vs. 17.9\%).
 Our full method CUT has the flexibility to enlarge the horses, as a means of better matching of the training statistics than CycleGAN.
 FastCUT behaves more conservatively like CycleGAN.